lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 ## Documentation improvements

-Documentation in Fastify-twitch-ebs-tools exists primarily within a README.md contained in the project repository.
+Documentation in React-twitch-ext-onauthorized exists primarily within a README.md contained in the project repository.

 Feel free to submit any relevant fixes regardless of how trivial they may seem.

 ## Pull requests

-Code patches that add features or fix bugs can be sent as [pull requests on GitHub](https://github.com/lukemnet/fastify-twitch-ebs-tools/pulls).
+Code patches that add features or fix bugs can be sent as [pull requests on GitHub](https://github.com/lukemnet/react-twitch-ext-onauthorized/pulls).

 To make the process of merging your pull request as quick as possible, be sure to read and follow the guidelines below: